sushma-biswas/grep/README.md

 # grep
-A classic command line program to globally search a regular expression and print in Rust.
+A classic command line program to globally search a regular expression and print implemented using Rust.